Here are brief profiles of some members of the Saint Meinrad

 embraced a life centered on Christ.
 "Come to me," whispered my

 heart.
-Through an intense period of discernment over the last few
+Through an intense period of discernment over the next few

-years, I realized I was being called to something deeper, which has
+years, I realized I was being called to something deeper, which led

 Master of Theological Studies, Saint Meinrad Seminary and School